Steve Luatua

-Steve Luatua (born 29 April 1991) is a New Zealand rugby union player.
-His regular playing position is either as a lock or a loose forward.
-He plays for the Bristol Bears in the English Premiership.
+Dolph Steven Luatua (born 29 April 1991) is a professional rugby union player who plays as a flanker for Premiership Rugby club Bristol Bears.
+Born in New Zealand, he represents Samoa at international level after qualifying on ancestry grounds.

+Early life

 Luatua was a member of the New Zealand under 20 team which won the 2010 and 2011 IRB Junior World Championship.